stuttter/wp-multi-network/README.md

 ### Domain/Sub-domain flexibility

-Stash something similar to this in your `wp-config.php` to make new site/network/domain creation and resolution as flexible as possible.
+Stash something like this in your `wp-config.php` to make new site/network/domain creation and resolution as flexible as possible.

 You'll likely need some server configuration outside of WordPress to help with this (documentation pending.)

 ```php
 // Multisite
 define( 'MULTISITE',           true                  );